Wise Review [2023] – 7 Must Knows

 Speed | Notes | |

-Wise | 50% are less than 20 seconds can take 1-5 days | Larger transfers can be slowed by additional checks |
+Wise | 63% of transfers now arrive in under 20 seconds but can take 1-5 days | Larger transfers can be slowed by additional checks |

 Remitly (Economy) | 3-5 days | |